**process onera#

 repeated until failure.

-, with a syntax equivalent to *cycles
+Command *preload, with a syntax equivalent to *cycles, can also

 be used to define a preloading phase generating an initial damage before